tcapelle/codebase_ft/README.md

-# VLLM LLM project
+# Codebase Model Finetune

-Creating a LLM that knows how to use the VLLM.
+Creating a LLM that knows how to use your codebase!